+An AM Policy Association is established, with the V-PCF in case of roaming or with the PCF in a non-roaming case as described in clause 4.16.1.2 before this procedure is triggered.

 In the non-roaming case the role of the V-PCF is performed by the PCF.
 For the roaming scenarios, the V-PCF interacts with the AMF.

-NOTE: The V-PCF stores the access and mobility control policy information provided to the AMF.
+NOTE: The V-PCF/PCF stores the access and mobility control policy information provided to the AMF.